sellaner/TUCH/README.md

 # TUCH
 > Source code of paper "Transformer-based Unsupervised Cross-modal Hashing with Weight Fusion"
 ## Introduction
+With the explosive growth of information on the Internet, cross-modal retrieval has become an important and valuable frontier hot-spot.
+Deep hashing has achieved great success in cross-modal retrieval due to its low storage consumption and high search speed.
+However, most deep cross-modal hashing methods construct parallel networks to process multi-modal data, which ignores the integrated representation in view of the cross-modal graphic information.
+In this paper, we propose a novel unsupervised cross-modal hashing method by constructing two mode-specific encoders and a fusion module.
+The fusion module is designed to associate various modes to mine the semantic structure of the cross-modal data.
+The joint consistent loss is constructed to preserve inter-modal and intra-modal similarities simultaneously.
+In addition, we utilize Swin Transformer backbone to extract more discriminative image embeddings instead of commonly used convolutional neural networks.
+Experiments on three cross-modal datasets show that the proposed method obtains superior accuracy in comparison with state-of-the-art cross-modal hashing baselines.
 ## Requirements
 - Python: 3.x
 - h5py: 3.7.0